MartinBradbury/MEB-wildlife-photography/README.md

 ## Features

 *	Responsive design on all devices
-*	Interactive elements in the gallery setion of the page where the user is able to click on an image thumbnail an get a larger version
+*	Interactive elements in the gallery section of the page where the user is able to click on an image thumbnail an get a larger version
 *   Interactive form to complete in the contact section
 *   hamburger menu to help navigate the site on smaller screens